rafmaghari/task-laravel-vue3-tailwind3/README.md

    - change db credentials
    - php artisan migrate
    - php artisan db:seed (create a user that has 20 tasks)
+   - change the APP_URL to your url in local (to prevent CORS error)

 ### Installation Vue Js
    - npm install